Aziz-Ru/CSE-Degree/Node/bcrypt/Readme.md

     // Store hash in your password DB.
 });
 ```
+ hash(data, salt, cb)

+data - [REQUIRED] - the data to be encrypted.
+salt - [REQUIRED] - the salt to be used to hash the password. if specified as a number then a salt will be generated with the specified number of rounds and used (see example under Usage).
+cb - [OPTIONAL] - a callback to be fired once the data has been encrypted. uses eio making it asynchronous.
+If cb is not specified, a Promise is returned if Promise support is available.
+        err - First parameter to the callback detailing any errors.
+        encrypted - Second parameter to the callback providing the encrypted form.

 ### To Compare Hash Password
 ```
 // Load hash from your password DB.